It’s the perfect time of year to cozy up indoors. Light a fire, have a cup of hot chocolate and spend some time with the kids crafting.

 This is a great craft for the kiddos at home, in the classroom, or in daycare.
 It’s a cute way to make a winter decoration and keepsake for the parents!

-Keep the kids engaged and entertained this winter with more snowman activities for kids.
+Keep the kids engaged and entertained this winter with more photo crafts for kids.
 These are great projects for kids in preschool through early elementary who love to create.

 Be sure to check them out and plan which crafts your kids will love to do while staying warm indoors!